 In any case, Bolden is thought to have played a brass-band version of ragtime that used blues conventions like improvisation, ambiguous modality, and gruff timbres.
 This is thought to have happened around the year 1900 in the city of New Orleans.

-There are no known recordings of Bolden or his band but the cornet solo by Joe Oliver at the top of this article is probably pretty close.
+There are no known recordings of Bolden or his band, but the Joe Oliver cornet solo referred to at the beginning of this article likely sounds very similar to Bolden.

-Allegedly, there was a phonographic cylinder recorded in the 1890s that possessed three Bolden tracks.
+Allegedly, there was a phonograph cylinder recorded in the 1890s that possessed three Bolden tracks.
 It was probably made for private music dealers, so it was likely not widely distributed.

 If found, this cylinder would be the holy grail of jazz artifacts.